izzeddin62/alu-higher_level_programming/python-import_modules/README.md

 The script prints all the names defined by the compiled module hidden_4.pyc.
 ### 5-variable_load.py
 The script imports the variable a from the file variable_load_5.py and prints its value.
+### 100-my_calculator.py
+The script imports all functions from the file calculator_1.py and handles basic operations.
+### 101-easy_print.py
+The script prints #pythoniscool, followed by a new line, in the standard output.
+### 102-magic_calculation.py
+The script defines the Python function def magic_calculation(a, b):
+### 103-fast_alphabet.py
+The script prints the alphabet in uppercase, followed by a new line.